dimagi/commcare-hq/DEV_SETUP.md

     $ java -jar formplayer.jar

 This starts a process in the foreground, so you'll need to keep it open as long as you plan on using Formplayer.
-If Formplayer stops working, you can try re-fetching it using the same command above.
-Feel free to add it to your `hammer` command or wherever.

-    $ curl https://s3.amazonaws.com/dimagi-formplayer-jars/latest-successful/formplayer.jar -o formplayer.jar
+To keep Formplayer up to date with the version used in production, you can add the `curl` commands above to your `hammer` command, or whatever script you use for updating your dev environment.

 #### Browser Settings